darinz/PSL/13_recommender_system/02_content-based.md

 This geometric interpretation shows how users and items coexist in the same feature space, enabling direct similarity computations.

+**Intuition**: This geometric view is like having a map where you can see exactly where you are (your taste location) and where all the restaurants, movies, or books are located.
+The closer an item is to your position on the map, the more likely you are to enjoy it.
+It's like having a GPS for taste preferences.

 ### Advantages of Content-Based Approach

 1. **Cold Start Resilience**: Can recommend new items immediately if features are available